 If you’re using Firefox as a default browser on your Windows 10 PC, then you might have noticed that it take lots of time in opening, right?
-Mozilla is working on fixing Firefox this startup experience with Skeleton UI.
+Mozilla was working on fixing this Firefox startup experience with Skeleton UI.
+Fortunately, the feature is available in Firefox v89

 Let’s learn about What is Skeleton UI of Firefox.
 This is a feature that allow Firefox developers to create the first window and populate it with a non-interactive placeholder before they load xul.dll.
 In laymen’s Skeleton UI is the first thing that you see when you open the Firefox browser.
 It gives a visual indication (Blank UI) that the browser is opening up.
 Check out following screenshot of idea: